aelzenaar/tightframes/README.md

   * `generate_runtf.py`, which takes a directory of output files from the MATLAB scripts and produces a standalone directory containing an HTML index file to all of them.
   * `generate_from_search.py`, which takes a *single* output directory from `search_designs.m` and produces a nice HTML rendering (for certain values of 'nice').
   * `fmagma.py`, which takes a single `.mat` file and produces a `.magma` file containing the same design.
+  * `project.py`, which takes a single `.mat` file and produces a simple LaTeX/TiKZ visualisation.
+There are a number of configuration options; the image at the top of this
+    README was produced from a design with parameters (_d_,_n_,_t_) = (2,12,4) with the command `python3.7 project.py design.mat -ari -o design.tex && pdflatex design.tex`.

 References
 ----------